vanguardapps/ner-model/README.md

 export PYTHONDONTWRITEBYTECODE=1
 ```

-You can also use something like `direnv` or some other `rc` runner to run the conten ts of `.fridayrc` based on directory.
+You can also use something like `direnv` or some other `rc` runner to run the contents of `.fridayrc` based on directory.
 Up to you.

 ## Usage